stclib/STC/README.md

 ------------
 STC is a *modern*, *templated*, *user-friendly*, *type-safe*, *very fast* and *compact* container library for C99.
 The API is fairly similar to c++ STL, but a bit more uniform across the containers and takes inspiration from Rust and Python too.
+It is an advantage to know how these containers work in other languages, like Java, C# or C++, but it's not required.

 This library allows you to manage both trivial to very complex data in a wide variety of containers without the need for boilerplate code.
 You may specify element-cloning, -comparison, -destruction and